 At this point, it will be necessary to make a decision and look for alternatives depending on the characteristics of each couple, since there are other treatments and complementary techniques that can increase the chances of pregnancy.

-Specifically, PGT and ovodonation are the treatments indicated for women of advanced maternal age who cannot achieve pregnancy with their own eggs.
+Specifically, PGT (pre-implantation genetic testing) and using donor eggs are the treatments indicated for women of advanced maternal age who cannot achieve pregnancy with their own eggs.
 As the following data indicate, transfer delivery rates can increase considerably:

 - IVF with own eggs

 - IVF with donor eggs